-A demand curve is a graphical representation of the relationship between the demands for a particular product and changes its price.
-The law of demand states that assuming all else being equal, increases in price results in a decrease in demand.
-Conversely, a decrease in price results in an increase in demand.
-However, price is not the only factor influencing demand.
+A demand curve is a graphical representation of the inverse relationship between the demand for a particular product and the movement or change in its price.
+The law of demand states that a price increase results in a decrease in demand assuming that all else is equal.
+A decrease in price, on the other hand, results in an increase in demand.
+However, aside from price, there are other factors influencing demand.
+These are called demand shifters.

-Demand shifters are variables that specifically cause leftward or rightward shifts in the demand curve.
-It is important to stress the fact that demand shifters are non-price determinants of demand.
+These demand shifters are factors or variables that cause either leftward or rightward shifts in the demand curve.
+However, because they influence demand irrespective of price, demand shifters are specifically considered non-price determinants of demand.
 They cause the demand to change even if prices remain the same.
-Note that these demand shifters are also factors that influence the quantity demanded for a particular product.
+These shifters are also regarded as factors that influence the quantity demanded for a particular product.

 Examples of Demand Shifters

-There are several factors or more specifically, non-price determinants that can affect demand and cause the demand curve to shift in a certain direction.
-The most common examples of these demand shifters are tastes or preferences, number of consumers, price of related good, income, and expectations.
+There are several factors or non-price determinants that can affect demand and cause the demand curve to shift in a certain direction.
+The most common examples of these demand shifters are the tastes or preferences of the market, the number of consumers, the prices of related of alternative and substitute products, income level, and market or public expectations.
+The following are the specific details of the common examples of demand shifters:

 1. Tastes or Preferences

-Markets are shaped by individual and collective tastes and preferences.
-Of course, there are specific factors that direct these tastes and preferences including cultural norms and information or knowledge about a product as influenced by marketing strategies.
-Nonetheless, tastes and preferences affect the desirability of a product.
+Markets are shaped in part by the individual and collective tastes and preferences of the public or consumers.
+There are specific factors that influence these tastes and preferences.
+These include cultural norms or prevailing values and beliefs, changes in consumption patterns and market trends, and the availability of information about a product as influenced by marketing strategies.
+Tastes and preferences affect the desirability of a product.

 2. Number of Consumers

 The number of consumers or the size of the market has a direct effect on demand.
 The arrival of new consumers in an established market results in an increase in demand for a particular product.
-However, demand decreases when market shrinks due to factors such as migration or human movement, socioeconomic composition, product substitution or other types of market disruption, and obsolescence, among others.
+However, due to factors such as migration, socioeconomic composition, product substitution, other causes of market disruption, or product obsolescence, among others, a particular market can shrink and result in a decrease in demand.

 3. Consumer Income